Advertising

 Haru Nonaka

-Nonaka dropped out of high school because her school disapproved of her work at the Milk Hall cafe, which sold alcohol late at night.
-Despite being a lively and positive girl, she has her moments of sadness, but always for good reasons.
+Nonaka dropped out of high school because her school disapproved of her work at the "Milk Hall" café because it sold alcoholic beverages at night.
+Despite being a cheerful and positive girl, she has her moments of sadness, but always with consistent reasons.

-Having dropped out of high school, she tries to avoid Shinako, who was her former teacher, but after learning that Rikuo likes Shinako, Haru confronts her and declares war, saying that she will not lose to her former sensei.
+Having dropped out of high school, she tries to avoid Shinako, who was her former teacher, but after learning that Rikuo likes Shinako, Haru confronts her and declares war, saying that she will not lose to her former teacher.

 Shinako Morinome